We will help eradicate digital poverty

 Community fundraising is encouraged right across Currys, and each year our colleagues support many causes which resonate locally.

-Our UK Retail colleagues have climbed, ran, cycled, dressed up and completed incredible challenges to raise thousands of pounds for charities important to them.
+Our UK&I Retail colleagues have climbed, ran, cycled, dressed up and completed incredible challenges to raise thousands of pounds for charities important to them.

 Fighting digital exclusion in the Nordics